Premature Ventricular Complex (PVC)

 - PVCs arising from the left ventricle have a right bundle branch block morphology (dominant R wave in V1)

 PVCs often occur in repeating patterns:

-- NSVT — three-thirty consecutive PVCs (see below).
+- NSVT — between three and thirty consecutive PVCs (see below)

 Frequent PVCs are usually benign, except in the context of an prolonged QTc, when they may predispose to malignant ventricular arrhythmias such as Torsades de Pointes by causing “R on T” phenomenon